oddrationale/AdventOfCode2020CSharp/README.md

 ## Feedback

 I will happily accept any feedback regarding my solutions!
-As I am new to these design patterns, any suggestions in applying them would be much appreciated!